ShriGaneshPurohit/ByteCoin-iOS13/README.md

    Once the app is running, explore the intuitive user interface to fetch real-time cryptocurrency prices.

-## Configuration

-Customize the app based on your preferences by adjusting configuration files or settings within the Xcode project.

-## Dependencies

-This iOS app may have dependencies that need to be resolved.
-Ensure you have the necessary libraries and frameworks installed.

-## Contributing

-We welcome contributions to enhance and improve the ByteCoin-iOS13 app.
-Feel free to submit pull requests, report issues, or suggest improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Special thanks to the contributors and the open-source community.
-- The app may use external APIs for fetching real-time cryptocurrency prices.

-Happy coding and enjoy tracking cryptocurrency prices on your iOS 13 device!